ramaswav14/coinflex-trade/README.md

 4. SUSHI-USD-SWAP-LIN

 React app refreshes the prices every 100MS for all these instruments currently, can be configured to have separate refresh rates for each currency pair.
+Orders are currently stored on the local storage.

 ## WebApp